 Manually remove ene.sys and related files

-In case you cannot fix it by installing, updating, or uninstalling software related to light sync, you might need to do a manual cleanup of anything related to ENE.SYS.
+In case you cannot fix the problem by installing, updating, or uninstalling software related to light sync, you might need to do a manual cleanup of anything related to ENE.SYS.

 That means checking the Program Files folders on your system for any ENE subfolders and deleting them.
 Then search for ENE.SYS and ENE.DLL on the system disk and remove those files as well.